oicr-gsi/seqware-browser/README.md

 Note: step 1 perl module outputs returned object into json file that is taken in by a separate javascript file to upload to mongo (can't directly upload to mongo because unable to use MongoDB.pm on the cluster due to outdated C compilier libc6.so)

 ---
+### Testing
+Unit.js was used for testing the QC Collection loading functions found in main/QCScripts.
+They look at all three scripts: extractFunctions.js, transformFunctions.js, and loadFunctions.js
+Firstly, npm inistall unitjs, chain and mocha, which are also listed in the package.json file.
+Next, make a temporary directory called tmp in the same directory level as main and test.
+To run the tests, type npm test into the command line.
 ### MongoDB
 Install mongo from the mongodb website